top of page

 Settled pursuant to a confidentiality agreement.

 JIMMIE BAGGETT, as Administrator of the Estate of Nahum Maldonado Zaragoza, Deceased, and JIMMIE BAGGETT, as the Administrator of the Estate of Bernardo Velasco Zaragoza, Deceased, vs. DOLPHIN LINE, INC., BILLY BROCKWELL, and IGNACIO MALDONADO ZARAGOZA, Deceased.
-In the Circuit County Court of George County, Mississippi, Case Number 2010-0283 (1).
+In the Circuit County Court of George County, Mississippi.

 This lawsuit was the result of a commercial vehicle accident.
 Plaintiff alleged that commercial vehicle driver, Billy Brockwell, was accelerating into an intersection while failing to keep a proper lookout as well as also driving while in a fatigued condition, both of which are a violation of Mississippi commercial vehicle law.
 This case was not just the result of a momentary lapse in judgment by Mr. Brockwell, but an inevitable catastrophe due to the negligent management practices of Dolphin Line Inc. as a company.
 This incident resulted in the wrongful deaths of three members of the Zaragoza family.